PrudhviNallagatla/SME_SE/README.md

 **💸 Late-Night Optimization:** If running simulations late at night, remember: only storage costs matter.
 VM compute costs stop when you delete the VMs.
 Keep your Azure File Share for long-term data, but delete VMs immediately after jobs complete to minimize expenses.

 **VM Selection Tip (very important):** When selecting VMs for simulations, prioritize configurations with higher core counts over excessive RAM, as permanent storage handles data persistence.
 A golden VM image ensures quick setup, so focus on cores for parallel processing—32GB RAM is typically sufficient, and even 16GB may suffice in some cases, but never compromise on core availability.
-      * These VMs will boot in minutes, fully configured.

 Now, whenever you need to run your study:

 1.  **Launch VMs:** Launch **3** (or more) new VMs.
       * **Image:** Under "Image," select **"My Images"** and choose your `rimuru-lammps-ubuntu-v1` image.
       * **Settings:** Use the same `Standard_F16s_v2`, **Spot Instance**, and **32GB P4** disk settings.

 2.  **Connect & Mount:**
       * Open a separate VS Code window (Remote-SSH) for each VM.
-      * In *each* VM's terminal, mount your shared storage (Azure provides the copy-paste command for this):
+      * In *each* VM's terminal, create the mount point and mount your shared storage using the command you saved earlier:
         ```bash
-        sudo mkdir /workspace
+        sudo mkdir -p /workspace
-        sudo mount -t cifs //yourstorage.file.core.windows.net/... /workspace
+        sudo mount -t cifs //yourstorage.file.core.windows.net/yourshare /workspace -o vers=3.0,username=yourstorage,password=YOUR_STORAGE_KEY,dir_mode=0777,file_mode=0777,serverino
         ```
+      * **Verify the mount:** Run `ls /workspace/scripts/` — you should see your `run_all.sh` and other scripts.

 3.  **Assign Jobs:**
       * **On VM 1:**
           * Copy the pipeline script locally: `cp /workspace/scripts/run_all.sh ~/run_vm1.sh`